Promegantereon: Description

 Promegantereon is one of the oldest known true saber-toothed cats.
 Its fossils were discovered in Cerro de los Batallones, a Late Miocene fossil site near Madrid, Spain.
 However, it was only known from skull fragments from Eppelsheim until the early 1990s when the Cerro de los Battlones fossil beds were discovered.
 The animal was about 58 cm high at the shoulder, similar to a leopard in size, but with a more supple body.
 The shape of its limbs suggests that it may have been an agile, scansorial climber, and could have hunted relatively large prey thanks to its elongate, flattened upper canines.
-In appearance it was highly similar to the contemporary Paramachairodus, so much so, they were and are often considered to be the same genus.
-However, due to its more primitive morphology as evidenced by Salesa et al. in 2002 with an in-depth description of its anatomy, Promegantereon ogygia is believed to be its own genus and species and therefore should remain separate from Paramachairodus.
+The species was sexually dimorphic with males being larger than females.
+Salesa et al. (2002) estimated that P. ogygia could have weighed 28-65 kg, making it around the size of an extant puma.
+Domingo et al. (2013) suggested the largest P. ogygia may have weighed 97 kg, with an average body mass of 41 kg.

 Palaeobiology

+Predatory behavior

+The specimens of Promegantereon at Batallones indicate that high percentages of canine breaks were present in this species.
+This indicates that they hunted in a similar manner to modern cats, a method of hunting that was much riskier due to the lack of protruding incisors.
+The presence of robust forelimbs in Promegantereon suggests it subdued prey quickly.

+Social behavior

-P. ogygia had low levels of sexual dimorphism, which is indicative of minimal intraspecific competition for mates.
-It also suggests that adults of the species had a high degree of tolerance for one another and that young adults of the species would have been able to inhabit their mothers' territory after maturing.
+P. ogygia was thought to have been a solitary predator due to the lack of juveniles found in Cerro de los Batallones.
+It was suggested that low levels of sexual dimorphism, which is indicative of minimal intraspecific competition between males.
+This would also suggest that adults of the species had a high degree of tolerance for one another and that young adults of the species would have been able to inhabit their mothers' territory after maturing.